 what is acrylic fabric made of?

 Once the acrylic fiber is washed, dried, and cut, it is ready to be spun into thread.
 The threads are then woven into fabric, with acrylic fabric as the end result.
 It’s common that acrylic fiber and acrylic threads be woven with other types of fiber to create what’s called a ‘blend’.
 This is usually done as a cost cutting measure, since synthetic fibers are often cheaper than natural fibers.
 So if you see a shirt advertised as a ‘cotton-blend’ or ‘wool-blend’, it isn’t just cotton or wool, there’s another fiber in the mix.

 what are the properties of acrylic fabric?

 Acrylic fiber closely resembles the look and feel of wool fibers.
-Acrylic fabrics are lightweight, warm, and soft to the touch.
+Acrylic fabric is lightweight, warm, and soft to the touch.
 It is thus used in place of wool or blended with sheep wool or cashmere.
-Common end products include sweaters, hats, socks, and knitting yarn.
+Common end products of acrylic fabric include sweaters, hats, socks, and knitting yarn.